Quantum criticality in SU(3) and SU(4) anti-ferromagnets: Introduction

 In this paper we present the results of extensive QMC simulations on a larger $N$ extension of the original SU($N=2$) symmetric JQ model.
 The first study~\cite{lou2009:sun} of these models reported $T=0$ QMC results using the valence bond basis method for the SU(3) and SU(4) models and found results consistent with a continuous transition with conventional scaling for quantities associated with the VBS and N\'eel order parameters.
 In this work we approach this model with the powerful finite-T stochastic series expansion (SSE) method~\cite{syljuasen2002:dirloop} which allows access to finite-temperature, larger volumes and most importantly for our purposes here, gives access to the stiffness and susceptibility.
-We find that these quantities have large corrections to scaling, just like those found in recent studies of the SU(2) symmetric JQ model~\cite{sandvik2010:log}.
-This result does not contradict the findings of conventional scaling in Ref.~\cite{lou2009:sun} since their results were focused on the order parameters.
-Indeed for the Binder ratio associated with the N\'eel order parameter we too find conventional scaling works very well (see Sec.~\ref{sec:binder}).
-The corrections we find are restricted to the susceptibility and stiffness (defined below), which are susceptibilities of the generators of the SU($N$) symmetry and which cannot be accessed in valence bond basis method so far, which was used in the previous study.
-The major new result of this paper is a study of the possible scaling forms for these quantities (i.e. the stiffness) in the SU(3) and SU(4) symmetric models.
-We also present a number of scenarios which could explain the observed numerical results.
-Larger-$N$ extensions of the SU(2) physics may have applications to cold atom systems, but are important in their own right as they allow one to approach the analytically well understood large$-N$ limit~\cite{senthil2004:deconf_long}.
+We find that both the SU(3) and SU(4) models have continuous phase transitions with no evidence for first order behavior even on the largest volumes studied in this work, in agreement with the past work on smaller sizes.
+Our main new finding is the existence of {\em multiplicative} power law terms in the scaling of the stiffness and the susceptibility that affect {\em the leading} scaling behavior for the SU(3) and SU(4) models.
+We conjecture that the breakdown of conventional scaling behavior is due to the presence of a {\em dangerously irrelevant operator}, which although formally irrelevant can affect leading scaling behavior in physical quantities if the latter depend non-analytically on the dangerously irrelevant coupling.
+The layout of the paper is as follows: In Sec.~\ref{sec:model}, we describe in detail the model and the observables we study in this paper.
+In Sec.~\ref{sec:binder} and~\ref{sec:stiff} , we discuss the scaling properties of the Binder ratio and the spin stiffness respectively.
+Finally, we conclude in Sec.~\ref{sec:discuss} with a discussion of our main results.

+Larger-$N$ extensions of the SU(2) physics may have applications to cold atom systems~\cite{gorshkov2010:sun}, but are important in their own right as they allow one to approach the analytically well understood large$-N$ limit~\cite{senthil2004:deconf_long}.
 Other numerical work has studied the phase transition between N\'eel-VBS by varying the $N$ in SU($N$) continuously~\cite{beach2009:sun}, without the introduction of a four spin $Q$ term.